February 04, 2025 7 min read

-Dry aquarium fertilizers refers to fertilizers that come as pure chemical salts.
-These salts dissolve in water to provide the necessary nutrients to plants.
-They are extremely concentrated as they come in pure chemical salt format.
-Most commercial fertilizers are made from the same base salts - except that they are pre-mixed with water and come with dosing instructions.
-However, hobbyists can buy the dry salts straight from dry powder merchants.
+Dry aquarium fertilisers are fertilisers that are supplied as pure chemical salts.
+These salts dissolve in water to provide plants with the nutrients they need.
+They are extremely concentrated because they come in pure chemical salt form.
+Most commercial fertilisers are made from the same basic salts - except that they are pre-mixed with water and come with dosage instructions.
+However, hobbyists can buy the dry salts directly from dry powder suppliers.

-For example, one can buy a bottle of XXX brand "potassium" liquid fertilizer to add potassium to your planted tank.
-That bottle can instead be replaced by dosing the dry salt K2SO4/potassium sulfate for a fraction of the cost.
-Indeed if we subject the contents of commercial fertilizers to lab analysis, most of them are made up of these similarly available salts.
+For example, you can buy a bottle of XXX brand 'potassium' liquid fertiliser to add potassium to your planted tank.
+This bottle can instead be replaced by dosing the dry salt K2SO4/potassium sulphate at a fraction of the cost.
+In fact, when we subject the contents of commercial fertilisers to laboratory analysis, most of them are made up of these similarly available salts.

-The difficulty of mixing your own is two part - first, in the handling of different salts required to cover all the nutrients.
-Second, doing the measuring and calculations to come up with dosage rates for a certain tank.
-However, most of the salts are non-hazardous and easy to handle, and with online calculators available, coming up with your own dosing solutions is easy.
+The difficulty in mixing your own is twofold - firstly, handling the different salts required to cover all the nutrients.
+Secondly, the measurement and calculation involved in determining the dosage rates for a particular tank.
+However, most salts are non-hazardous and easy to handle, and with online calculators available, it is easy to come up with your own dosing solutions.

-First of all you need the dry salts.
-The essential nutrients as mentioned in earlier sections are NPK, Fe + Traces, and perhaps Ca/Mg if your water is lacking in these.
-For each nutrient there is an associated salt that contains it.
+First you need the dry salts.
+The essential nutrients, as mentioned in previous sections, are NPK, Fe + Traces, and perhaps Ca/Mg if your water is deficient in these.
+For each nutrient there is a corresponding salt that contains it.
 Some salts provide more than 1 type of nutrient.

 COMMON SALTS | |